Photo: Edna Buckman Kearns (1882-1934)

 TAKE NOTE— 2020 is an election year in the United States.
 And on August 26, 2020, the US population will be focused on the national observance of US women voting for the past 100 years.

-“There are millions of descendants of the first wave of the women’s rights movement, like me, in the United States.
+“There are millions of descendants of the early women’s rights movement, like me, in the United States.
 We’re busy planning how to celebrate in 2020,” says Marguerite Kearns, the granddaughter of Edna Kearns (1882-1934), a New York State women’s rights activist.
-Edna Kearns is best known for her “Spirit of 1776” suffrage campaign wagon, now in the collection of the New York State Museum in Albany, NY, where the iconic vehicle will be exhibited in 2020.
+Edna Kearns is best known for her “Spirit of 1776” suffrage campaign wagon, now in the collection of the New York State Museum in Albany, NY, where the iconic vehicle will be exhibited in 2020, starting in early March through the summer.

 THE UPCOMING EVENTS DURING A PRESIDENTIAL ELECTION YEAR